-The red berries of the cranberry shrub are common in foods such as juice.
+The red berries of the cranberry shrub are common in foods such as juice and muffins.
 Traditionally, cranberries have been used for urinary conditions and other ailments.

 Why do people take cranberry?